-Last year over at Raspberry Creative, I featured a fun, DIY heart pillow project I did to add some festive fun to my home for Valentine’s Day.
-I’ve never really been in to Valentine’s Day but I thought I quick and easy DIY project would be fun.
-It didn’t go over too well in the shop but I thought it might be fun to share here.
+Last year over at Raspberry Creative (my stationery company), I featured a fun, DIY heart pillow project I did to add some festive fun to my home for Valentine’s Day.
+I’ve never really been in to Valentine’s Day, but I thought a quick and easy DIY project would be fun.
+It didn’t go over too well in the shop, but I thought it might be fun to share here.

 My mom and I made blank pillow covers a few years ago out of this natural fabric for a project in the shop.
 When I stopped selling the pillow covers, I was left with several that I had no use for.
 I used those leftover pillow covers for this project but any plain pillow cover will work.
 If you sew, these would be super cute made out of drop cloth fabric!

 I started by ironing my pillow covers so I would have a nice, flat surface to work on.

 I went to my computer and created a heart shape that I could print out.
 You can hand-draw one or use clip art to get the shape you want.
 I then printed out my heart shape on a piece of cardstock.

 Once I had my heart shape printed out, I cut out the shape.
 The goal is to end up with a stencil so be sure not to cut all the way through your outer shape.

 Once I had my stencil cut, I placed it on my pillow over where I wanted it to go and taped it down just to keep it from moving and then I was ready to paint.